 Cubical Houses Have Compact and Minimalist Shape, but Are They Synonymous with Savings?

 The house is accessible from an alley that can be paved or covered with gravel.
 It leads to a carport where bicycle storage spaces can also be placed.
 Next to the access ramp is a place for selective sorting bins.
-The wooden terrace is angled shape to allow for sunshine all day long.
+The wooden terrace is angled in shape to allow for sunshine all day long.

 For more information and tips, do not forget to share your experience in the comment section below.